UA-Libraries-Research-Data-Services/retrosynthesis/README.md

 ## How to Run the Notebooks

-All code was developed and tested (during September, 2024) locally on Linux Ubuntu 22.04 LTS.
-Development environments were set up manually (See notebooks).
+All code was developed and tested locally on Linux Ubuntu 22.04 LTS.
+Development environments were set up manually with conda-forge Miniforge (See notebooks).
+The code was originally developed and tested during September 2024, however, when updates were made in July/September 2025, a new local conda-forge environment was setup (as shown in notebook tutorials) and only updated notebooks were tested.
+We did not use the original exported conda-forge environment settings when updates were made, so these files are no longer accurate and have been removed.

 The tutorials will **not** generally work on Windows as the multiprocessing code would be different on Windows.
 The code is **not** fully tested on Mac OS (e.g., we have only compiled LillyMol on Linux).
 In summary, we recommend running the notebooks locally using Linux or Windows Subsystem for Linux.

 **Note: the included `setup.sh` script was designed for GitHub Codespaces (see below), and was **not** tested nor used locally**